umontreal-simul/latnetbuilder/README.md

   [Doxygen](http://www.stack.nl/~dimitri/doxygen/) is available on the system.
 * `--build-examples` to compile and install example code, including code from the tutorial, which will also be verified to yield correct output.
+  The expected outputs are stored in text files with names matching those of programs, under the `examples/tutorial/output` subdirectory.

 Errors will be reported if required software components cannot be found.
 In that case, you should check the Boost and FFTW installation paths.